-Trivia for the film series:
+Trivia for the comic book:

 - The Other Darrin: Kirk Jones replaced Wesley Snipes in the title role for the television series.